isendra/sem/README.md

 This is Group 13's repository for Software Engineering Methods SET09117

+        ? requirements of 32 have been implemented, which is ?%?

 | ID | Name                                                                                                  | Met    | Screenshot                                                                                           |
 |----|-------------------------------------------------------------------------------------------------------|--------|------------------------------------------------------------------------------------------------------|
 | 1  | All the countries in the world organised by largest population to smallest.                           |     |                                                                                                      |